|

 AI offers huge opportunities, however there are also commonly held ethical concerns about its increasingly widespread use.

-Ethics are the moral principles that govern a person’s behavior or the conducting of an activity.
+Ethics relate to the moral principles that govern a person’s behavior or the conducting of an activity.

 - Data privacy and protections